Omnichord for Ableton Live

 Freshly Updated for Live 11

 The original Omnichord was a versatile instrument.
-The touch plates strums, called SonicStrings, are the most recognisable sound but the Omnichord also produced organ-like chords, percussion loops and auto-bass sounds.
+The touch plates strums, called SonicStrings, are the most recognisable sound, but the Omnichord also produces organ-like chords, percussion loops and auto-bass sounds.
 These features are recreated and expanded in Omni with the following Ableton Racks:

 - Triads and Sevenths racks trigger diatonic chord strums using single keys.
 Just set the key and scale of the rack to match your song and all chord strums will be in key.
 All strums will be triggered in identical inversions to the original Omnichord and higher and lower octaves change the range of strum.

 - Synced racks have the strum speed synced to DAW tempo.
 Useful for when you want strums or arpeggios to be perfectly in tempo with your track.

 - Organ patches recreate the Omnichord chord buttons.
 These can be triggered as Triad or Seventh chords using a single keys in the same voicings as on the original instrument.
 Alternatively, the main Organ rack lets you play the organ sound like any other keyboard instruments letting you play your own chords.

 - Drum Loops and Bass Loops let you play the drum and auto-bass rhythm loops.
 These are Simpler racks synced to DAW-tempo.

 - The MIDI Effect Rack devices feature the arpeggiator and chord devices without any sounds loaded.
 Place these MIDI racks before any synth, sample or instrument to get the Omnichord strumming style with sounds of your choices.

 Arp, organ and drum sounds are Omni racks in Ableton Live 11.